Lepton Flavour Symmetries: Standard flavour symmetries

 We are left with the possibility that the PMNS is fully undetermined in the symmetric limit (case i)).
 This Section mainly deals with such a possibility, which arises when either $m^{0}_\nu = 0$ or $m^{0}_E = 0$ (the suffix ``0'' denotes the symmetric limit).

 Predictivity is an independent motivation to consider models leading to $m^{0}_E = 0$, as we now discuss.
-This may seem paradoxical, as the PMNS matrix is completely undetermined in such a case, the lamest possible prediction.
+This may seem paradoxical, as the PMNS matrix is completely undetermined in such a case, the poorest possible prediction.
 In fact, the predictions one gets in such cases have little to do with the symmetry itself and all to do with the details of symmetry breaking.

-First, let us remind that non-abelian flavour groups are needed in order to provide precise predictions.
+In order to see how predictive model may lead to $m^{0}_E = 0$, we first remind that non-abelian flavour groups are welcome in order to provide precise predictions.
 The predictive power of abelian models is limited by the fact that they only admit $d=1$ irreducible representations (here and below $d$ denotes the dimension of the representation).
 As a consequence, each flavour matrix entry corresponds to an independent invariant Lagrangian operator (see \Sect{SB}), with an independent, unknown dimensionless coupling.
 In the spirit of flavour models, aiming at providing a dynamical explanation of hierarchies, such couplings can be assumed to be $\ord{1}$.
-This means however that predictions are typically plagued by $\ord{1}$ uncertainties.
+This means however that predictions are typically plagued by $\ord{1}$ uncertainties (barring predictions associated to texture zeros~\cite{Bjoorkeroth:2019ndr}).
 In the charged fermion sector, characterized by significant hierarchies, a prediction up to an $\ord{1}$ factor is significant.
 But in the neutrino sector, where most flavour parameters turn out to be themselves $\ord{1}$, a prediction up to an $\ord{1}$ factor is less exciting.
 In order to avoid systematic $\ord{1}$ uncertainties and attempt at significant predictions in the neutrino sector, $d > 1$ irreducible representations are then needed.
 The latter allow to correlate different matrix entries through symmetry transformations.
 From this point of view, the highest predictive power is achieved, in principle, when all the 3 neutrinos, i.e.\ the three lepton doublets, belong to a single $d=3$ irreducible representation.